Hands-On Labs FAQs

 How do I prevent my terminal from timing out?

-For PuTTY users, you're able to set the "KeepAlive" message by doing the following:
+PuTTY users, are able to manually set the "KeepAlive" message by doing the following:

 - Open PuTTY.